t3hmun/python-lama-lint/README.md

 ## What

-A simple python Linter using pylama to provide mccabe, pep8, pyflakes and pep257 with Atom's [linting API](https://github.com/atom-community/linter).
+A simple python Linter using Pylama to provide Mccabe, pep8, Pyflakes and pep257 with Atom's [linting API](https://github.com/atom-community/linter).

 Adds an `E: # W: # I: #` (Error Warnings and Information) indicator to the status bar.